GaryFurash/2023-dezoomcamp/week2/materials/README_prefect.md

 Bake your flow code into a Docker image, create a DockerContainer, and your flow code in a Docker container.

-## Optional: use Prefect Cloud for added capabilties
+## Optional: use Prefect Cloud for added capabilities
 Signup and use for free at https://app.prefect.cloud